 It was unfortunate for Hordern that the majority of the Haut Brion stock became top-heavy and prone to breaking down on the hard-Australian racetracks; it is no accident that the best of his stock were at their best as two and three-year-olds.
 Indeed, Sweet Nell was the only one of his progeny to win a high-class weight-for-age race beyond her three-year-old days.
 Nonetheless, Haut Brion did go on to sire 19 individual winners of 34 principal races.
 Haut Brion remained at Wilton Park until the end of Samuel Hordern’s life.
 The merchant prince of Sydney retailing having suffered for some time in bad health, died at the age of sixty in August 1909 at his residence Retford Hall in Darling Point, bequeathing an estate valued at a staggering £2,925,925.
 Leaving a family of eight including four sons, as we shall see, a significant part of this legacy helped his eldest son, also christened Samuel, to succeed in the A.J.C.
 Derby as an owner, where his father had failed.

 In April 1910, the Executors of the estate dispersed much of the Hordern bloodstock.
-Thirty-one broodmares went, many of which had represented the essence of the stud down through the years including Jersey Lily (200 guineas), Fearnought (270 guineas), Trieste (330 guineas), Novelette II (400 guineas), and all with foals by Haut Brion at foot.
+Thirty-one broodmares went, many of which had represented the essence of the stud down through the years including Jersey Lily (200 guineas), Fearnought (270 guineas), Trieste (330 guineas), Novelette II (400 guineas), and all with foals-at-foot by Haut Brion.
 Haut Brion was knocked down to W. B. And C. L. Thompson for 525 guineas while the year-older Gossoon went for a derisory 60 guineas.
-The balance of the broodmares and yearlings were sold out the following year.
+The balance of the broodmares and yearlings was sold out the following year.
 Haut Brion never sired another principal race winner once he left the pastures of Wilton Park.
-Subsequently, the Thompson brothers sold the old horse on to a Mr Dunne, who maintained a small stud at West Kempsey, and it was there that Haut Brion died suddenly in late February 1914, when, being led at exercise, he reared-up and suddenly collapsed.
+Subsequently, the Thompson brothers sold the old horse to a certain Mr Dunne, who maintained a small stud at West Kempsey, and it was there that Haut Brion died suddenly in late February 1914, when, being led at exercise, he reared up and suddenly collapsed.